 Windows Vista, Visual Studio 2008 and IIS7

-Windows Vista seems to focus more on security than on developer functionality.
-This makes sense, but means that you have to install a lot of additional software to make IIS 7 and Visual Studio 2008 behave the way you want them to.
+Vista seems to focus more on security than developer functionality.
+This means that you may have to install a lot of additional software to make IIS 7 and Visual Studio 2008 behave the way you expect.

 - Visual Studio 2008 SP1 (a big recommendation if you use VS 2008)